 We will be utilizing a variety of methods to disseminate information to you, including public meetings, on-site posters, emails, enhanced mailings, our project web page, City channels, and newspaper announcements.
 We will also have an on-site representative who you can contact with any project questions or urgent matters.

-If you are interested in learning more about this project please visit our website for contact information, scheduling, and regular project updates.
-If you would like to be added to our email listserv, please contact crystalpalaceproject@gmail.com.
+If you are interested in learning more about this project please visit our website to register for regular project updates and scheduling: crystalpalaceproject.com.